phantomxe/esp32s2-cookbook/ch32v003programmer/README.md

 This is the ESP32-S2 programmer for [ch32v003fun](https://github.com/cnlohr/ch32v003fun)

 Also Lolin S2-Mini works with some additional circuit needed for unbrick function of minichlink.
-Soic-8 version of ch32v003 j4m6 can unbrick sometimes when using the PD4 as GPIO.
+Soic-8 version of ch32v003 j4m6 can brick and does not allow to program when using the PD4 as GPIO.

 * SWIO on GPIO6
 * Power control line GPIO11 at 3.3V